pkmn/engine/src/lib/gen1/README.md

 instead the `Move` data actually required by each `Pokemon` could be placed beside the `MoveSlot`, though this is both less general and adds unnecessary complexity.

+[^1]: For data with lower cardinality it is possible to save memory by ordinalizing the values and turning them into indices into a lookup table (eg. encode all possible move base powers in a lookup table and store the index into that table instead of the actual base power).
+While this approach may minimize the absolute memory used, performance is more likely to suffer as the goal is to minimize uncached memory lookups, not total memory usage.

-[^1]: Instead of storing as a sparse multi-dimensional array the type chart could instead only [store values which are not normal effectiveness](https://github.com/pret/pokered/blob/master/data/types/type_matchups.asm) in 820 bits as 82× attacking type (`4`) + defending type (`4`) + non-Normal effectiveness (`2`).
+[^2]: Instead of storing as a sparse multi-dimensional array the type chart could instead only [store values which are not normal effectiveness](https://github.com/pret/pokered/blob/master/data/types/type_matchups.asm) in 820 bits as 82× attacking type (`4`) + defending type (`4`) + non-Normal effectiveness (`2`).
 This would